Multifamily Property Managers

 Frequently Asked Questions

-How do you qualify multifamily loans using DSCR?
+How do you qualify multifamily loans for below-market-rent Newport Beach properties?

-Can you finance properties with low current occupancy or below-market rents?
+Can you finance multifamily properties with current low occupancy in Newport Beach?

-What renovation costs can be included in multifamily financing?
+What renovation costs can be included in Newport Beach multifamily financing?

-We can include comprehensive renovation costs in our multifamily loans, including unit interiors (kitchens, bathrooms, flooring, paint), common area improvements (lobbies, hallways, amenities), exterior upgrades (landscaping, roofing, painting), and systems replacements (HVAC, plumbing, electrical).
-Renovation funding is typically structured as a construction holdback that is released as work is completed and verified by inspection.
-For significant value-add projects, we can finance up to 100% of renovation costs plus a substantial portion of acquisition costs, subject to loan-to-value limits based on after-improvement value.
+We include comprehensive renovation costs: unit interior renovations (kitchen, bath, flooring), common area improvements (lobby, laundry, amenities), exterior upgrades (landscaping, roofing, painting), and systems replacements (HVAC, plumbing, electrical).
+Renovation funding is structured as a construction holdback released as work is verified by inspection.
+For significant Newport Beach value-add projects, we can finance up to 100% of renovation costs plus a substantial acquisition component, subject to LTV limits based on after-improvement appraised value.

-Can I refinance my existing multifamily portfolio with hard money?
+Can I refinance my existing Newport Beach multifamily portfolio with hard money?